 PhD (ANU), MA, Dip.Ed.Stud.

 I am a sociologist with affiliations to Ngāti Maniapoto and Ngāti Raukawa.
 My work spans indigenous sociology, Māori youth, higher education, decolonization studies and comparative education.
 I’m especially interested in the interplay of power relations between different groups of people.

-Joanna is interested in supervising PhD students in the areas of comparative education, sociology of education, cultural and indigenous studies in education, higher education (especially postgraduate education) and youth studies.
+I will supervise PhD students in the areas of sociology of education, cultural and indigenous studies in education, higher education and youth studies.

 Recently completed research

 Ngā Moemoea ō Āpōpō: Taiohi Māori Speak About the Future.
 This three-year project (2017-2019) engaged young Māori in a series of critical conversations about the future.
 They spoke about their hopes and fears and how they will deal with the diverse needs of their families and communities in the years ahead.
 Funded by Ngā Pae o te Māramatanga (The Māori Centre of Research Excellence).

 Māori and Pacific Scholars and the University explored the everyday experiences of Māori and Pacific senior academics in universities and Wānanga around New Zealand, looking at how academic careers have changed in the aftermath of the economic reforms.
 A two-year study (2016-2017) funded by Ngā Pae o te Māramatanga.